ttr/tld-fireAddons/README.md

 Embers - todo:
  * open fires (cmaprife, barel) will have this at 1/3-1/2 of maximum ember state (faster burnout, less capacity) - there will be no check if it's indoors (probably)
  * fire starting skill - low skill => chance to extinguish fire, high skill, addon of max time to ember state ?
- * restaring fire - check if embers time is reduced correctly based on time "in ember state"